The complete guide to using Facebook Groups to build a thriving online community for your audience and customers, updated for 2018. Enjoy!

 Here are the basic steps involved in setting up your Facebook Group:

-The name of your Facebook Group should definitely include the name of your online course, so that it is easily recognizable by your customers.
+The name of your Facebook Group should probably include the name of your product, service, or business so that it is easily recognizable to your customers.
 We also recommend adding an additional term to your group name that helps to signify that it is a group and not a Facebook Page.
 For example, the name of our Facebook Group is Thinkific Studio (the word “studio” helps to distinguish our Facebook Group from our public Facebook Page).

 After you choose a title for your Facebook Group, you will be asked to select your group’s privacy settings.
 There are 3 different privacy settings: Public, Closed, and Secret.
 The privacy setting you choose for your group will affect who can find the group, see its members, see its posts, and who can join it.